jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/testing/cases/TP00_TopologyRules/RU01_MustBeProperlyInsidePolygon/CP0016_ptsC_MpolI/readme.md

 ### Description

-This test case checks the topology rule when us use only one point of 2D point dataset and 2D multipolygon dataset.
+This test case checks the topology rule when we use only one point of 2D point dataset and 2D multipolygon dataset.
 The geometry's point are inside of the multipolygon.
 The final result generates is correct.

 ### Requirements